Snedden Lecture by Lois Parshley

 Free Public Lecture

-J. Jason Lazarus: "Why the Darkroom Matters in the Digital Age"
+J. Jason Lazarus presents, "Why the Darkroom Matters in the Digital Age"

 Lazarus' photographic work often uses both traditional and modern methods of capture and reproduction to create narrative-driven imagery.
 With over a decade of instructional experience in both analog and digital courses, Lazarus believes the magic of the darkroom and the values it teaches are essential lessons for any photographer.